 Amazon Fire phone review: cameras

 Camera quality is increasingly important as smartphones take over from traditional digital cameras.
-The specs are impressive: 13Mp on the rear, with optical stabilisation, and 2.1Mp at the front.
+The specs are respectable: 13Mp on the rear, with optical stabilisation, and 2.1Mp at the front.

 While the front snapper is nothing special - it's fine for the odd selfie and Skype chats - the rear is pretty good.
 Images have realistic colours and are generally sharp and detailed.
 It's only when you zoom in and scrutinise quality that you'll find a lot of compression and smudgy textures.
 Plus, the quality in low light isn't great.